alexjvr1/Velocity2020/README.md

 Modern Exp (n=40) ~10 hours for all but two samples which had to be restarted.
 They then ran in 4 hours...

-#### *METHOD:*
+##### *METHOD:*

-It is more efficient to run this code in local directory before submitting to queue
+It is more efficient to run this code in local directory before submitting the mapping script to queue

 ```
 #Index the reference genome if needed.
-Check whether the *fasta.fai* file exists in the SpeciesName/RefGenome/ folder in your local directory.
+Check if the *fasta.fai* file exists in the SpeciesName/RefGenome/ folder in your local directory.
 If not, run the indexing code.

 #index reference genome
 module load apps/bwa-0.7.15